 VAT and income tax for self-employed professionals

-Registration at the Dutch Tax Administration
+Registration at the Netherlands Tax Administration

-When you start your freelance or self-employed business, you must register with KVK and with the Dutch Tax and Customs Administration (Belastingdienst).
-In most cases, KVK will take care of this registration.
-If your legal structure is a bv, your notary will register you with the Tax Administration.
+If you register as an eenmanszaak, KVK will take care of your registration with the Belastingdienst.
+If your legal structure is a bv, your notary will register you with KVK and the Tax Administration.
 The Belastingdienst will decide whether you are an entrepreneur.
 If you are, you must file tax returns for VAT (turnover tax) and income tax.

 Entrepreneur for the purposes of turnover tax